YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 ## 5. SOURCE CODE STYLING
 This section is going to be the one to be debated and hated the most ...
-If you have studies the source code ... there is a clear styling which has been applied, albeit not automated.
-Should you have a working setup with this this automation for any run-time, bring it on ...